 The village offers stunning views of the Himalayan range, including the Annapurna and Machhapuchhre (Fishtail) mountains.
 Ghandruk is home to the Gurung ethnic group, who believe in their distinct culture, traditions, and hospitality.
 The village is easily accessible by road and on foot.

 The Ghandruk village is known for its traditional architecture, unique culture and local customs, and the history and traditions of the Gurung people.
 Ghandruk is a beautiful and peaceful destination for travelers looking to experience Nepal's natural beauty and rich culture.
 It offers a unique glimpse into the history and traditions of the Gurung community.

 Ghandruk is a popular starting point for treks to the Annapurna Base Camp and Ghorepani Poon Hill Trekking.
-The village has several local guesthouses and lodges with comfortable accommodations and local cuisine.
+The 2village has several local guesthouses and lodges with comfortable accommodations and local cuisine.

 Gurung Village Ghandruk

 Ghale Gaun is a picturesque village located in the Lamjung district of Nepal.
 Nestled amidst the majestic Himalayan range, this small village is a hidden gem that is gradually gaining popularity among tourists who want to experience the raw beauty of the Nepalese countryside.
 Here's a detailed guide to exploring Ghale Gaun village:

 Ghale Gaun is about 205 km west of Kathmandu and easily accessible by road.
 The nearest town is Besisahar, which is around 22 km away.
 From Besisahar, you can take a jeep or bus to reach Ghale Gaun.
 The village is also a popular trekking destination, and you can hike up from Besisahar to the village in around 6-7 hours.